catchco/magento-module-fondof-contentful/README.md

 http://url-to-image/example.jpg?w=100&=100 | 100px | 100px

 ### How to render a sub content
-If you want to render a sub content, use the method "getContentHtml" of the block "FondOf_Contentful_Block_Content_Type_Renderer".
+If you want to render a sub content, use the method "getContentHtml" of the block "FondOf_Contentful_Block_Content_Type_Renderer_Default".
 ```
 <?php $content = $this->getContent(); ?>
 <div ...>